anchor-logoot/logootish-js/README.md

 [ 'a', 'b', 'c' ]
 [ 'a', 'b', 'c' ]
 ```
 And there you have it!
+Two arrays are made to have the same content even though
-Matrix Notepad is basically the above code, except...
+edits could be made on different systems.
+Matrix Notepad is basically the above
+code, except...
 * The documents are on different systems.
 * Both the data from `insertLocal` or `removeLocal` is put into a Matrix event,
 along with the `newelements` in the case of insertions.